 Origin

-Extensions to the Building
+Extensions and alterations to the Building

-The club has undergone some noticeable changes to its original appearance.
 In the 1920s the front wall and railings were demolished to make way for a new extension to the front to enable the bar and lounge to be enlarged.
-Part of the original ballrom window was removed to enable new access to the large upstairs function room.
+Part of the original ballroom window was removed to enable new access to the large upstairs function room.

 Left: 1920s photograph of The